LionMM/compile-blades/README.md

 A Laravel package for compiling blades nested in 1 file into 1 flattened file.

+Refactored and tested only for Laravel 8

+Be ready to refactor your views for using this command ;)

 ## Why?

 > For best performance, you may want to consider flattening your blades on production, cause a lot of nesting consumes time in laravel